robert-hh/QMC5883/README.md

-# QMC5883L: Python class for the QMC5883L Three-Axis Digital Compass IC
+# QMC5883L/QMC5883P: Python class for the QMC5883L/QMC5883P Three-Axis Digital Compass IC

 This is a very short and simple class.
 It uses the I2C bus for the interface.

 Initial code by Sebastian Folz, M.Sc. at http://nobytes.blogspot.com/2018/03/qmc5883-magnetic-field-sensor.html

-Library is not support **QMC5883P**, you may use other lib (for example: https://github.com/ChangboBro/QMC5883-3-Axis-magnetic-Sensor-micropython)

 ## Constructor

-### QMC5883 = QMC5883(i2c [, temp_offset])
+### QMC5883 = QMC5883P(i2c [, temp_offset])

 - i2c is an I2C object which has to be created by the caller.
-- temp_offset specifies the offset to the temperature, as returned by the method read_scaled.
+- temp_offset specifies the offset to the temperature, as returned by the method (only in QMC5883L) read_scaled.
 The unit is °C, the default is 50 °C.

 ## Methods